usmanfarooq619/Price-prediction/README.md

             KitchenQual
             filling zero for numerical data
          Lastly Filling missing values with subgrouping lotfrontage and neighborhood and filing median against it of each class.
    3. Normality and standerdizing
          Some features of data shows high skewness In this case,the square-root transformation may help to make the variances more constant throughout the study area and often makes the data appear normally distributed as well.
    4. Principal component analysis (PCA):is a statistical procedure that uses an orthogonal transformation to convert a set of
          observations of possibly correlated variables into a set of values of linearly uncorrelated variables called principal components.

-    5.Using Advanced regression techniques to predict and analysing the rsquare value and mean square residual error.
+   5. Using Advanced regression techniques to predict and analysing the rsquare value and mean square residual error.